-In the pedagogical extension of this learning theory, constructivism consistently involves learners grappling in some sense with (more or less) "raw" data and moving it in the direction of abstraction or generality, rather than simply being told the generalization about the data and asked to seek out and remember instances of it.
-The basic methodology of constructivism is to put learners into situations that will incite them to construct the relevant knowledge themselves or in collaboration with peers.
+As a learning theory, constructivism consistently involves learners in some sense grappling with (more or less) 'raw' data and moving it in the direction of abstraction or generality rather than simply being told the generalization and asked to seek out and remember instances of it.
+The basic pedagogy of constructivism is to put learners into situations that will incite them to construct the relevant knowledge themselves or in collaboration with peers.
 The creation of pedagogically rich learning situations of this kind is, of course, not simple.
-It goes without saying that constructivism as thus conceived has not been fully realized very often in educational milieus, beyond teacher training college, where it has been the dominant theory at least since Dewey (2016).
-It was often slogans, not realities, that were learned, however, as summarized in Palmer et al. (2002, p.
-178): "Dewey's ideas were never broadly and deeply integrated into the practices of American public schools, though some of his values and terms were widespread."
+It goes without saying that constructivism as thus conceived has not been realized very often in educational milieus, beyond teacher training college, where it has been the dominant theory at least since Dewey (1916).
+It was often slogans, not realities, that were learned, however, as summarized in Palmer et al (2002, p.
+178): 'Dewey's ideas were never broadly and deeply integrated into the practices of American public schools, though some of his values and terms were widespread.'
 One can speculate that the appeal of constructivist approaches was probably less a theoretical commitment and more a response to the rise of universal education in the twentieth century, and a whole new cohort of the population entering the educational system.
-For less prepared learners, starting from concrete realities (objects, words) or activities

-(games, play) seemed more promising to the classroom teacher than starting from theories, laws, rules, and meta-language.
+For less prepared learners, starting from concrete realities (objects, words) or activities (games, play) seemed more promising to the classroom teacher than starting from theories, laws, and rules.
 In all the assignments on Piaget, Montessori, and Bruner in teacher preparation courses, the underlying challenges of constructivism were rarely faced, its big questions rarely addressed.
 To what extent and with what type of support can learners truly be said to construct their own knowledge?
 How can individually constructed knowledge be assessed?
 How much variation in ways of constructing the world can be tolerated?
-Is complex knowledge equally amenable to a constructivist approach-can it be as readily applied to the procedure for long division as arriving at a start-up meaning for "dog" or "cat"?
-Constructivism gradually became an umbrella term meaning "not very academic."
+Is complex knowledge equally amenable to a constructivist approach - can it be as readily applied to the procedure for long division as arriving at a start-up meaning for 'dog' or 'cat'?
+Constructivism gradually became an umbrella term meaning 'not very academic.'

-Predictably, there was little empirical confirmation of the methods or results of constructivist learning over the decades of its implementation in public education (Kirschner et al., 2006), and as a result, the positivist/transmission model of learning remained basically in place, especially at exam time.
-In educational research publications, the terms constructivist and constructivism reached a high in the 1990s then virtually disappeared, at least from three of the most cited journals, Review of Educational Research, Educational Research, Educational Researcher, and Educational Technology Research and Development (Fig. 1).
+Predictably, there was little empirical confirmation of the methods or results of constructivist learning over the decades of its implementation in public education (Kirschner, Sweller et al, 2006), and as a result, the positivist/transmission model of learning remained basically in place, especially at exam time.
+In educational research publications, the terms constructivist and constructivism reached a high in the 1990s then virtually disappeared, at least from three of the most cited journals, Review of Educational Research, Educational Research and Development (Fig. 1).